 Beyond Q&A, it generates structured artifacts on demand: FAQs, timelines, reports, mind maps.
 It also produces Audio Overviews, which convert notebook content into AI-generated podcast-style briefings in 50+ languages.
 For teams that process information better by listening than by reading walls of text, that’s a meaningful capability shift.
 It’s also useful for executives who want a five-minute brief before a meeting rather than a forty-page document after it.

 Data never leaves your GCP project.
-Google does not use it to train models.
-Your legal and compliance teams can actually approve this one, which is not something you can say about every AI tool that showed up in your organization’s Slack last year.
+Google doesn’t use it to train models.
+Your legal and compliance teams can actually approve this one, which isn’t something you can say about every AI tool that showed up in your organization is Slack last year.

 Why ISVs Should Pay Attention to Both Sides